alemesa/web-roadmap/MacSetup.md

 git config --global credential.helper osxkeychain
 ```

-Typical .gitconfig will look like this, be free to remove aliases
+Typical .gitconfig will look like this, feel free to remove aliases

 ```bash
 [user]